bitburner-official/bitburner-src/src/Documentation/doc/advanced/darkweb.md

 - Cha stat gains from doing darkweb stuff
 - Cha contributes slightly to rep gains from faction work?
 - Cha contributes (more?) to regular jobs' pay
-- Cha contributes to megacorp job rep (needed to later join megacorp factions)
+- Cha contributes (more?) to job rep (needed to later join megacorp factions)
 - Small amounts of negative karma gain for breaking into servers?
+- Caches with port openers, money, or xp

+## TODO:
+- Add type ID to DW server objects, based on puzzle
+- Prevent moving servers from getting state updates?
+- Simplify/unify server representation to prevent duplication in darkweb and AllServers
+- support saving darkweb network
+- Harden existing commands against loops in network? or exclude darkweb from them?
+- Limit ns commands from use on darkweb servers
+- Support servers being renamed

+- Limit darkweb stuff to when feature is enabled (bitnode? own tor router?)

 ## Community feedback: